-- Political or religious issues, as they form part of the curriculum under study in a School District classroom, shall be dealt with in accordance with the British Columbia Teachers' Association's Code of Ethics and Regulations 1110-10 through 1110-50.
+- Political or religious issues, as they form part of the curriculum under study in a School District classroom, shall be dealt with in accordance with the British Columbia Teachers' Federation's Code of Ethics, line 3:

-2.1 There shall be no distribution of political or religious materials for the purpose of proselytism in schools.
+- There shall be no distribution of political or religious materials for the purpose of inducing others to convert to one’s or another’s faith in schools.

-2.2 Teachers are required to submit correspondence to their administrator for approval prior to sending it home to parents in order that administration is aware of what is being considered for distribution.
+- Teachers are required to submit correspondence to their Principal for approval prior to sending it home to parents in order that administration is aware of what is being considered for distribution.

-2.4 Before rejecting, or requiring material changes to, any correspondence, administrators are required to consult with the Superintendent with respect to such correspondence.
+- Before rejecting, or requiring material changes to, any correspondence, Principals are required to consult with the Superintendent with respect to such correspondence.

-4.1 It is the privilege of any employee of the Board of Education to offer themself as a candidate for any public office for which they may be eligible.
-They shall, however, first familiarize themself with Board regulations by consulting the Superintendent.
+- It is the privilege of any employee of the Board of Education to offer themselves as a candidate for any public office for which they may be eligible.
+They shall, however, first familiarize themselves with Board regulations by consulting the Superintendent.

 - In any case where, in the opinion of the Superintendent, the requirements of the public office would interfere with the carrying out of the duties of its employee, leave-of-absence must be obtained.
 Subject to the requirements of any collective agreement, full-time leave-of-absence will be granted, without pay, for the duration of the term of office.
 Upon application, part-time leave-of-absence may be granted where no loss to the educational program results.
 Such absence will be monitored by the Superintendent.